Kami, Hyōgo (Mikata)

 Kami (香美町, Kami-chō) is a town located in Mikata District, Hyōgo Prefecture, Japan.
-As of 31 March 2022, the town had an estimated population of 16,256 in 6368 households and a population density of 44 persons per km².
+As of 31 March 2022, the town had an estimated population of 16,256 in 6368 households and a population density of 44 persons per km^{2}.
 The total area of the town is 368.77 sqkm.
 The Ojiro neighborhood of the town is designated as one of the Most Beautiful Villages in Japan.
 Kami is the birthplace of Tajiri-go, a Tajima Cattle who is the ancestor of more than 99.9% of Japanese Black wagyu.

 Geography

 Kami is located in the northern part of Hyōgo Prefecture and the Kinki region, facing the Sea of Japan in the north.
 It lies entirely within the San'in Kaigan Geopark.
 In addition, the mountainous area in the south is within the borders of the Hyōnosen-Ushiroyama-Nagisan Quasi-National Park.
 The area is part of the snow country and is characterized by heavy accumulations of snow in winter.